kevinli-webbertech/kevinli-webbertech.github.io/blog/md/springboot/springboot_8_testing.md

 }
 ```

-So the difference between the `TestRestTemplate` initialized with a custom ClientHttpRequestFactory.
+So the difference between the `TestRestTemplate` and `MockMvc` is that TestRestTemplate initializes with a custom ClientHttpRequestFactory.
 Implementations usually create ClientHttpRequest objects that open actual TCP/HTTP(s) connections.
 Whereas you can provide a mock implementation where you can do whatever you want MockMvc,
 you're typically setting up a whole web application context and mocking the HTTP requests and responses.